China Chengtong Development : DISCLOSEABLE TRANSACTION - FINANCE LEASE ARRANGEMENT | MarketScreener

 Guarantee

-The Guarantor, which is the sole shareholder of the Lessee and a State-owned enterprise established in the PRC with limited liability, has provided a guarantee in favour of Chengtong Financial Leasing for all amounts payable by the Lessee under the Finance Lease Agreement, including but not limited to the lease payment, damages and other payables.
+The Guarantor, which is a State-owned enterprise established in the PRC with limited liability, has provided a guarantee in favour of Chengtong Financial Leasing for all amounts payable by the Lessee under the Finance Lease Agreement, including but not limited to the lease payment, damages and other payables.
 The guarantee is irrevocable and continuing in nature.

-To the best of the Directors' knowledge, information and belief having made all reasonable enquiries, the Guarantor is principally engaged in the provision of agency services on development of urban infrastructure and government construction projects, land development and public housing development, and the Guarantor and its ultimate beneficial owner are Independent Third Parties.
+To the best of the Directors' knowledge, information and belief having made all reasonable enquiries, the Guarantor is principally engaged in the business of development and construction of urban infrastructure and public welfare facilities, and the Guarantor and its ultimate beneficial owner are Independent Third Parties.

 REASONS FOR AND BENEFITS OF THE FINANCE LEASE ARRANGEMENT